Wheaton College Students Sue Chicago for Banning Them From Evangelizing at The Bean

 Through the suit, the students are seeking to forbid the city and its employees from enforcing rules that “prohibit or unduly restrict the students’ speech and religious activities within a traditional public forum,” unspecified damages for violating their rights, and reimbursement of attorneys fees and expenses.

-The city’s legal department did not immediately respond to requests for comment from The Daily Beast on Thursday, but a spokesman, Bill McCaffrey, told the Tribune that the city’s park rules “protect First Amendment rights while also respecting the rights of patrons to use and enjoy the park.”
+Despite the fact that he was forwarded a copy of the complaint, Bill McCaffrey, a spokesman for the city’s legal department, told The Daily Beast on Thursday: “We have not yet received this suit and therefore cannot comment specifically on the litigation, however, the new rules protect First Amendment rights while also respecting the rights of patrons to use and enjoy the park.”